“Is it possible to avoid jail for a second offense OWI?”

 Alcoholics Anonymous and Substance Abuse Therapy

-Determining what treatment is in the best interest of someone charged with a repeat drunk driving offense is complex and really important.
+Determining what treatment is in the best interest of someone charged with a repeat drunk driving offense is complex and important.
 A defense lawyer is not qualified to create a treatment plan for a client unless they are also a licensed substance abuse therapist.
 To create a trustworthy and dependable plan, the defendant should submit to a professionally administered substance abuse evaluation.
 An evaluation is not expensive, and the results can be beneficial in court.
 Additionally, they can be the prescription for a much better, healthier life for the defendant.
 Although participating in treatment does not guarantee you will get no jail for OWI 2nd, it might make it more likely to get a favorable plea bargain and a lenient sentence.

 Being proactive and entering early treatment can be the key to getting a low bond at an arraignment and instrumental in achieving a sentence without incarceration.
-In limited circumstances, a prosecutor may be so encouraged with a defendant who is sincerely and aggressively dealing with an alcohol problem that they may even agree to a plea bargain to a lower charge and also agree to a sentence without jail.
+In limited circumstances, a prosecutor may be so encouraged with a defendant who is sincerely and aggressively dealing with an alcohol problem that they may even agree to a plea bargain to a lower charge and a sentence without jail.

 Michigan Criminal Defense Attorney